 - City with No Name: While the original play was set in Chicago, this film announces (via an opening title card) that "This story is laid in a Mythical Kingdom".
-The change was made by the producers in response to criticisms that the original play was defamatory to the Windy City and its cops, politicians, and journalists.
+The change was made by the producers in response to criticisms that the original play was defamatory towards the Windy City and its police, politicians, and newspapermen.

 - Creative Closing Credits: Well, opening credits.
 The opening credits have the title as the headline on the front page of a newspaper.
 Then all the cast members are introduced with their picture as pages flip by on the paper.

 - Da Editor: Burns, who's going to get that story, and won't let a little thing like his star reporter quitting and getting married interfere with that.